 I was raised and still live in Maplewood and have a deep commitment to the area.
-I have been married for 23 years to my wife Kristi, who works for the University of Minnesota.
+I have been married for 25 years to my wife Kristi, who works for the University of Minnesota.
 I have three children and all have attended local public schools.
-Emily is a sophomore at Hamline University, and belongs to UFCW Local 1189 at Cub Foods.
+Emily is a graduate from Hamline University.
 Hannah is a junior at The School of Mines and Technology in Rapid City, South Dakota.
-My son Peter graduated from Hamline University and works at the Department of Commerce and as a paid on-call Firefighter/EMT for White Bear Lake.
-I am finishing my first term as the Representative for House Seat 43A.
+My son Peter graduated from Hamline University and works at the Department of Commerce and as a paid on-call Firefighter/Paramedic/EMT for White Bear Lake.
+I am finishing my second term as the Representative for House Seat 43A.

 My professional career is extensive.
 The first 30 years of my career was spent in private club management.